jordanandrewww/week10-airflow/README.md

 ## Screenshots

-Screenshot 1: s1.png (included in this repo) shows the successful DAG execution in the Airflow UI Screenshot 2: s1.png (included in this repo) shows the DAG graph view
+Screenshot 1: ![DAG execution]s1.png (included in this repo) shows the successful DAG execution in the Airflow UI Screenshot 2: ![DAG graph view]s1.png (included in this repo) shows the DAG graph view